jheare/fish310/lab_syll.md

 **Lab reports: **You will all write a lab report for the Ocean Acidification two part lab.
-The **draft lab report is due on April 18/19** (your lab day).
-You will go through a peer review process with reviewed papers due the next week (**reviews due April 25/26).**   The reviews should include constructive comments on improving the report and a “grade” (Poor, Fair, Good, Very Good, or Excellent). **The final lab report is due on May 7/8**.  **All reports are due by midnight on the due date and must be turned in via the class website dropbox.**
+The **draft lab report is due on April 21/22** (your lab day).
+You will go through a peer review process with reviewed papers due the next week (**reviews due April 28/29).**   The reviews should include constructive comments on improving the report and a “grade” (Poor, Fair, Good, Very Good, or Excellent). **The final lab report is due on May 12/13**.  **All reports are due by midnight on the due date and must be turned in via the class website dropbox.**

 **Worksheets: **In each lab period you will fill out a worksheet.
 This worksheet is due at the end of the lab period.

 **Species report: **Each student will choose an invertebrate species to profile.
-Species profiles will consist of a website with information, references, and pictures of the species or a youtube video including the same information in a creative way.
-More details on website design/video will follow. **The species profile website is due on May 21/22.**  **Each student will be required to give a five minute Powerpoint or video presentation on their species during lab May 21/22**.
+Species profiles will consist of a youtube video with information, references, and pictures of the species in a creative way.
+More details on the video will follow. **The species profile video is due on May 28/29.**  **Each student will be required to give a five minute Powerpoint or video presentation on their species during lab May 28/29**.

 ---